josue-rojas/Modulos-Design/_data/Readme.md

 > include all js files to be included

 ### Partials
-> inlude all partials to be rendered
+> Include all partials to be rendered
+> Important: every partial has an id which is just and position in the list.
+This is used to get any resources that it has

 - slideshow
  - images: (Necessary) list of images locations